moj-analytical-services/user-guidance/source/documentation/github/set-up-github.md

 To create an SSH key in RStudio:

-1. Open RStudio from the Analytical Platform control panel.
+1. Open RStudio from the Analytical Platform Control Panel
-2. In the menu bar, select **Tools** then **Global Options...**
+2. Navigate to **Tools>Global Options**
-3. In the options window, select **Git/SVN** in the navigation menu.
+3. In the **Options** window, select **Git/SVN** in the navigation menu
-4. Select **Create RSA key...**
+4. Select Create RSA key and then Create
-5. Select **Create**.
-6. Select **Close** when the information window appears.
+5. When the **Information** window appears, select **Close**
-7. Select **View public key**.
-8. Copy the SSH key to the clipboard by pressing Ctrl+C on Windows or ⌘C on Mac.
+6. Select **View public key** and copy the SSH key to your clipboard

 #### JupyterLab

 To create an SSH key in JupyterLab, follow the steps below:

-1. Open JupyerLab from the Analytical Platform control panel.
+1. Open JupyerLab from the Analytical Platform Control Panel
-2. Select the **+** icon in the file browser to open a new Launcher tab.
+2. Select the **+** icon in the file browser to open a new **Launcher** tab
-3. Select **Terminal** from the 'Other' section.
-4. Create an SSH key by running:

-          ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+3. Navigate to the **Other** section and select **Terminal**

-    Here, you should substitute the email address you used to sign up to GitHub.
+4. Run the following command in your terminal, replacing **your_email@example.com** with the email address you used to sign up for GitHub:

+    ```
+    $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+    ```

-5. When prompted to enter a file in which to save the key, press Enter to accept the default location.
+5. The response will ask you to choose a directory to save the key in; press Enter to accept the default location
-6. When prompted to enter a passphrase, press Enter to not set a passphrase.
+6. The response will also ask you to set a passphrase; press Enter to not set a passphrase.
-7. View the SSH key by running:
+7. To view the SSH key, run:

+    ```
-         cat /home/jovyan/.ssh/id_rsa.pub
+    $ cat /home/jovyan/.ssh/id_rsa.pub
+    ```

-8. Select the SSH key and copy it to the clipboard by pressing Ctrl+C on windows or ⌘C on Mac.
+8. Copy the SSH key to your clipboard

 #### Visual Studio Code

 To create an SSH key in Visual Studio Code, follow the steps below:

-1. Open Visual Studio Code from the Analytical Platform control panel.
+1. Open Visual Studio Code from the Analytical Platform Control Panel
-2. The **Terminal** should automatically open.
-Otherwise click the hamburger icon **≡** in the top right and click **Terminal** then **New Terminal**.
-3. Create an SSH key by running:
+2. Open a new terminal, and run the following commands

+    ```
-          ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+    $ ssh-keygen -t ed25519 -C "<your email address>"

-    Here, you should substitute the email address you used to sign up to GitHub.
+    ```

-4. When prompted to enter a file in which to save the key, press Enter to accept the default location.
+3. The response will ask you to choose a directory to save the key in; press Enter to accept the default location
-5. When prompted to enter a passphrase, press Enter to not set a passphrase.
+4. The response will also ask you to set a passphrase; press Enter to not set a passphrase.
-6. View the SSH key by running:
+5. To view the SSH key, run:

+    ```
-         cat ~/.ssh/id_rsa.pub
+    $ cat ~/.ssh/id_ed25519.pub
+    ```

-7. Select the SSH key and copy it to the clipboard by pressing Ctrl+C on windows or ⌘C on Mac.
+6. Copy the SSH key to your clipboard

 ### Add the SSH key to GitHub